amr-abdelhamid/refbook/manuscript/intro.md

 1. Such persons are very expensive and may not be affordable by many organizations.
 If this is the only way to go, then refactoring has become a luxury product only attainable by big and wealthy organizations.
 For all others, hard luck.
 What we aspire, instead, is to enable all software people to refactor their own code themselves; regardless of their seniority or technical expertise.
 This is more sustainable, although requires some more time and effort.
 2. Beware that a technical hero may well take wrong refactoring decisions, especially if nobody is reviewing his work.
 Such decisions may lead the whole team into a dead end and waste so much time.
 Having full power and authority may also lead very easily to what I called a [Technical Glut Trab](#thetrab) described below.

-**As per the book**
+**3. As per the book**

-There are so many excellent books which teaches you a lot about clean coding, refactoring, design patterns, etc. While all these books are extremely helpful, none of them can be a step-by-step guide to refactoring poor code.
-Actually, they are not written to do so.
-Rather, they are like a buffet of so many good advice and proven practices and techniques.
-However, they don't tell you which of them is higher priority than other in *your* case.
+This is another pattern in which people tend to follow advice *as per the book*.
+There are so many excellent books which teaches you a lot about clean coding, refactoring, design patterns, etc. While all these books are extremely helpful, they might not be used as step-by-step guide to refactoring poor code.
+Rather, they are like a buffet of so many good advice and proven practices and techniques; however, they don't tell you which of them is higher priority than other in *your* case.

-**Try-then-retry**
+**4. Try-then-retry**

 This is another pattern which I see very frequently.
 If you have large amounts of technical debt, try to fix a part of the product once there is a change request related to this part.
 If it works, then fine.
 If not, retry with the next change request.